chromium/chromium/docs/code_reviews.md

 for each directory you are touching.
 If you have doubts, look at the git blame for the file and the `OWNERS` files (see below).

-To indicate a positive review, the reviewer provides a "Code-Review +1" in Gerrit, also known as an LGTM ("Looks Good To Me").
+To indicate a positive review, the reviewer provides a `Code-Review +1` in Gerrit, also known as an LGTM ("Looks Good To Me").
 A score of "-1" indicates the change should not be submitted as-is.